 The high stability mode is optimised for precision radial velocity measurements and is implemented at R = 65000, because of the importance of adequately sampling the line profiles in order to achieve sub-resolution-element accuracy (an error of 5 ms-1 corresponds to 10^{-3} of a resolution element).
 The light path in this mode includes a permanent 'double scrambler' to improve the radial scrambling of the optical fibres and reduce the spectral shifts due to the star moving on the input face of the fibre.
 In this mode it is also possible to place an lodine cell into the beam (both channels) to provide a superimposed set of wavelength reference lines in the 500 - 620 nm range, or to illuminate the second (sky) fibre with an internal ThAr calibration source to obtain a simultaneous wavelength calibration.
-The efficiency of this mode is therefore expected to be ~50 - 70% of the normal high resolution mode and would normally only be used where this level of wavelength stability is essential.
+The efficiency of this mode is therefore expected to be $\sim 50 - 70\%$ of the normal high resolution mode and would normally only be used where this level of wavelength stability is essential.
 It should be noted that a new fully characterised lodine cell has been obtained and it is available for regular operations (but please contact AstroOps for more information if you are interested in this mode).
 It should also be noted that the simultaneous ThAr and lodine cells may not be used together.
+A laser frequency comb for high precision wavelength calibration is under development.